-Wholesale Central Bank Digital Currency (wCBDC) consultation
+Wholesale Central Bank Digital Currency (wCBDC)

-- Regulatory initiative: European Central Bank (ECB) consultation on the potential use of new technologies such as Distributed Ledger Technology (DLT) for wholesale central bank money settlement. - Key issue: Whether to introduce a wholesale digital euro (CBDC) for wholesale payments, securities settlement and collateral management or use the existing TARGET platform via a so-called "trigger solution". - Key message: ICMA advocates for a wholesale digital euro (CBDC) to support next-level automation, more efficient securities settlement and post-trade processing and increase the attractiveness of capital markets. - Policy development stage: Following the consultation and a stakeholder meeting in September 2022, the ECB is considering next steps.
-On a related note, following its call for evidence in April 2022, the EC is planning to adopt a legislative proposal on a retail digital euro for the EU in the second quarter of 2023. - ICMA engagement and materials: ICMA responded to the ECB consultation in June 2022, published a onepage viewpoint on wholesale CBDC and participated in an ECB stakeholder meeting in September 2022.
+- Regulatory initiative: European Central Bank (ECB) consultation on the potential use of new technologies such as Distributed Ledger Technology (DLT) for wholesale central bank money settlement. - Key issue: Whether to introduce a wholesale digital euro (CBDC) for wholesale payments, securities settlement and collateral management or use the existing TARGET platform via a so-called "trigger solution". - Key message: ICMA advocates for a wholesale digital euro (CBDC) to support next-level automation, more efficient securities settlement and post-trade processing and increase the attractiveness of capital markets as a source of funding for the real economy. - Policy development stage: Following the consultation and a stakeholder meeting in September 2022, the ECB is considering next steps.
+On a related note, following its call for evidence in April 2022, the EC is expected to adopt a legislative proposal on a retail digital euro for the EU in the second quarter of 2023. - ICMA engagement and materials: ICMA responded to the ECB consultation in June 2022, published a one-page viewpoint on wholesale CBDC and participated in an ECB stakeholder meeting in September 2022.
 ICMA also published FAQs on DLT and blockchain in bond markets in September 2022.
 ICMA continues to engage with the ECB and relevant stakeholders on the topic of DLT and wholesale CBDC in the EU and beyond.